How to make vanilla pastry cream (Crème Pâtissière)

 - Add the milk to a sauce pot over medium heat.

 - Cut open and remove the seeds from one vanilla bean and add to the pot.
-You can add the bean for added flavour or reserve it to make vanilla extract or vanilla sugar.
-If you do not have a vanilla bean use 1 tsp vanilla bean paste, or 2 tsp of vanilla extract.
+If you don’t have a vanilla bean use 1 tsp vanilla bean paste, or 2 tsp of vanilla extract.

-- Allow the mixture to steam but remove from heat just before you see it start to simmer, or after you have seen a bubble from it starting to simmer.
+- Allow the mixture to steam but remove from heat just before you see it start to simmer.

 - Remove from heat and set aside to steep with the vanilla.